 Ethan Jackson is a visual artist and designer working with light, optics, and images.
 His projects include immersive optical installations in architecture, still and moving imagery about place and perception, interactive & generative digital works, photography, and video.
 Look at the Overview page, read current News or explore the various projects below.

 Ethan Jackson is a visual artist and designer working with light, optics, and image.
 His projects include immersive optical installations in architecture, still and moving imagery about place and perception, interactive & generative digital works, photography, and video.
-His practice has developed from photography to installation, with an underlying interest in optics and perception.
-Works [more…]
+His practice has grown from photography to installation, sculpture and beyond, with an underlying interest in optics and [more…]

 Architectural Optics includes installations in interior space using light as material, composed or sculpted by simple optics- lenses, mirrors, and the surfaces of rooms.
 The works are unique to their sites, uniting interior space with the surrounding landscape, and creating contemplative environments where viewers’ perception slowly expands.
 Ethan Jackson’s large-scale optical installations transform interior architectural [more…]